flutter-view/flutter-view/README.md

     -w, --watch          Watch for changes
     -c, --config <file>  Optional config file to use (default: flutter-view.json) -h, --help           output usage information

+# Full documentation

+For a guide and reference to the pug and sass styles, check the [online documentation](https://flutter-view.gitbook.io/project/)